Wetheral

 The Newcastle to Carlisle Railway has a station here at the west end of Corby Bridge (popularly known as 'Wetheral Viaduct') over the Eden which acts also as a footbridge connecting with Great Corby.
 The station was closed during the Beeching cuts in 1967, but was reopened in 1981.
 In 1836 one of the very earliest railway accidents happened close to Wetheral station.

 In the Middle Ages there was a priory at Wetheral.
 All that is left now is the gatehouse, which is in the care of English Heritage, and some low ruined walls behind the farm buildings that now occupy the site.

 At the historic core of the village lies the village green, in one corner of which stands Wetheral Cross.
-The cross previously stood in the centre of the green before it was moved.
+The steps were the base of a maypole erected in the centre of the green at the expense of Henry Howard in 1814.
+For some reason, in 1838 to 1844, the steps were moved to the current location and the cross added.
+It is not a market cross as Wetheral was not a market town.
+The head of the cross appears much older than the shaft and this may possibly be on the site of a medieval cross.
 The green is surrounded by large period houses in different styles, and the Fantails restaurant, shop and tea room front the green.
 The church, hotel (The Crown), village hall, hairdresser and pub (The Wheatsheaf) are not far away.
 The north western part of the village is known as Wetheral Plain and consists of a ribbon development along Plains Road and the housing estates of Greenacres and Faustin Hill.